StackStorm/st2/docs/source/development/pack_testing.rst

 * ``st2tests.mocks.sensor.MockSensorService`` - Mock ``SensorService`` class.
   This class mock methods which operate on the datastore items (``list_values``, ``get_value``, ``set_value``, ``delete_value``).

-In addition to the mock classes, |st2| also provides base class for sensor tests - ``st2tests.base.BaseSensorTestCase``.
-This class provides utility functions for making sensor testing easier such as returning a sensor class instance with ``sensor_service`` correctly populated, method for asserting that trigger has been dispatched (``assertTriggerDispatched``) and more.

 Dependencies
 ------------